Ehrhart quasi-polynomials of almost integral polytopes: Abstract

 \section{Abstract}

 A lattice polytope translated by a rational vector is called an almost integral polytope.
-In this paper we investigate Ehrhart quasi-polynomials of almost integral polytopes.
-We study the relationship between the shape of the polytopes and algebraic properties of the Ehrhart quasi-polynomials.
+In this paper, we study Ehrhart quasi-polynomials of almost integral polytopes.
+We study the connection between the shape of polytopes and the algebraic properties of the Ehrhart quasi-polynomials.
 In particular, we prove that lattice zonotopes and centrally symmetric lattice polytopes are characterized by Ehrhart quasi-polynomials of their rational translations.